 Location: Braidwood Lake

 Purse: $10,000 in prize money guaranteed

-Registration for Fishing for a Cure 2014 is underway.
-Entry forms and rules are avaialble at the links below.
+Fishing for a Cure 2014 is sold out.
 The tournament will commence from the Braidwood Lake South Ramp.
 The gates open at 4:30 a.m.
 There will be a mandatory safety briefing for all participants at 6 a.m. the tournament will begin at appoximately 6:30 a.m.